plcharbonneau/consul-demo/README.md

   - point out **Configuration** Section under Product API
   - shows **datacenter = dc1**

-> Now we're going to trigger a fail of the product service in this datacenter.
+> Now we're going to trigger the product service to fail in this datacenter.

 - Open Consul UI and select Key/Value tab (make sure it's in dc1)
-  - Click on folder neamed `product` then value named `run`
+  - Click on `product` folder and value `run`
   - Change value from `true` to `false`
-- Switch to the Consul UI services & refresh to see `product` services fail
+- Switch to the Consul UI services and watch the `product` services fail their health checks
-  - keep refreshing until all nodes have failed
+  - wait until there are two failures for `product` and its proxy

-> Now that the service has failed, let see view the webpage.
+> Now that the service has failed, let view the webpage.

-- Show Web Client web page
+- Show Web Client web page & hit refresh
   - point out **Configuration** Section under Product API
   - now shows **datacenter = dc2**, as the instance responding is in DC2